Access Advisory Committee to the MBTA

 AACT members are volunteers and have attendance requirements to maintain their eligibility to vote.
 Besides voting on policy issues and positions regarding MBTA services or facilities, members elect a Board of Directors.
 These officers represent the interests of AACT´s constituency on many MBTA committees and MBTA planning and design groups.

 AACT meetings are open to the public and are usually held on the fourth Wednesday of each month, between 1:00 PM and 3:00 PM, at the State Transportation Building, 10 Park Plaza, in downtown Boston.
-Please visit upcoming meetings or past meetings for more information or monthly meeting schedule.
+Please visit the Boston Region MPO calendar for more information on AACT's upcoming and past meetings.

 Meetings are easily accessible by THE RIDE, by MBTA bus Routes #43 and #55; or by taking the Silver Line to New England Medical Center Station.
 Two Orange Line stations, Chinatown and New England Medical Center, are also nearby, and are wheelchair-accessible.
 Boylston Station, on the Green Line, is nearby, but it is not wheelchair accessible.